Crafted journeys for curious souls.

 Why start Rasa Voya?

-Michelle Matthew & Fiona Brook
+Michelle Matthews & Fiona Brook

 Fiona and Michelle are relentless travellers whose shared love for Indonesia was uncovered and strengthened at the Ubud Food Festival.
 This festival became their ritual and the starting point for further adventures east, west, and north of Bali.
 Their trip to Sumba sparked Rasa Voya.
 Sumba is a stunning island and a stark contrast to Bali.
 Their in-depth research and road-trip-style exploration led to incredible discoveries and experiences across the island.
 They knew they would return and take others with them.